U.S. Energy Information Administration logo

 Petroleum Marketing Monthly

-The Quarterly Coal Distribution Report (QCDR) provides detailed U.S. domestic coal distribution data (excluding waste coal and imports) for third-quarter 2019 by coal origin, coal destination, mode of transportation, and consuming sector.
+The Quarterly Coal Distribution Report (QCDR) provides detailed U.S. domestic coal distribution data (excluding waste coal and imports) for first-quarter 2020 by coal-origin state, coal-destination state, mode of transportation, and consuming sector.
 Quarterly coal distribution data for all quarters are preliminary and will be updated in the corresponding Annual Coal Distribution Report.

 Older than 2110 days ›‹ Previous